FAITH-BASED GOVERNANCE & DISPUTE RESOLUTION CONFERENCE

 5 - 6 DECEMBER 2017, MELBOURNE

-Hear directly from two Royal Commissioners, representatives from government regulators, and expert governance and dispute resolution researchers and practitioners, all within a tightly packed two-day schedule.
+Over two days, from 5-6 December 2017, delegates heard directly from two Royal Commissioners, representatives from government regulators, and expert governance and dispute resolution researchers and practitioners.

 Royal Commission into Institutional Responses to Child Sexual Abuse

 Royal Commission into Family Violence (Victoria)

 Truth, Justice and Healing Council

 The Faith-Based Governance & Dispute Resolution Conference was held from 5-6 December 2017, to coincide with the delivery of the Royal Commission into Institutional Responses to Child Sexual Abuse Report to government.

 The Conference began on Tuesday morning, 5 December with a musical performance by muezzin (Muslim leader of the call to prayer), Sheik Ala El Zokm and didgeridoo player, Brent Watkins.

 The Hon Robin Scott MP, Minister for Multicultural Affairs formally opened the Conference.

 The opening plenary session featured the Hon Jennifer Coates (Royal Commission into Institutional Responses into Child Sexual Abuse) and the Hon Marcia Neave AO, (Royal Commission into Family Violence).